 Demand for capable COOs is growing as the role of the CEO becomes more and more complex.
 Companies need someone who can balance out the CEO position by bringing a wider skill set to the table and lightening the responsibility of upper-level management.
 The value of the position should not be underestimated, and if you’re looking to add a position to the c-suite of your company, a COO role is an excellent option.

-Check out our industry-leading resources, created by 5-star COO recruiters, to see why Cowen Partners is a 5-star retained executive search firm in New York City, Chicago, Seattle, Dallas, Los Angeles, and beyond:
+Check out our industry-leading resources, created by our top COO recruiters, to see why Cowen Partners is one of the best retained executive search firms in Dallas, Los Angeles, Anchorage, New York City, Chicago, Seattle, Atlanta, St. Louis, Milwaukee, and beyond:

 Cowen Partners Executive Search provides recruitment services to all major and minor industries including: